arghya05/arghya05-end2-session-14/14_BERT_BART/README.md

 Pred  < Why is the birthday of Jawaharlal Nehru celebrated as Children's Day?
 What exceptional thing did he do to be considered as dearest to children?
 Truth = Why we celebrate Nehru's birthday as children's day?

-Text  > What is it like to visit India?
-Pred  < What is it like to visit India?
-Truth = What's it like to visit India?

-Text  > Is a third world war coming?
-Pred  < Is there a third world war on the way?
-Truth = Will there be a World War III soon?

-Text  > Can we pursue biotechnology after B.tech in mechanical engineering?
-Pred  < Can we pursue biotechnology after B.tech in mechanical engineering?
-Truth = After completing B.Tech in mechanical engineering, what job secured course should you take?

-Text  > What does the MATLAB application do?
-Pred  < What does MATLAB application do?
-Truth = What are application of MATLAB?

-Text  > Who is the best online dating headshot photographer in San Francisco?
-Pred  < Who is the best online dating photographer in San Francisco?
-Truth = Who are the best Tinder photographers in San Francisco?

-Text  > How should I prepare for an Amazon SDE internship interview?
-Pred  < How do I prepare for Amazon SDE internship interview?
-Truth = How should I prepare for the amazon internship written test and interview?

-Text  > English cooking dominated early national cooking ; but as new immigrants arrived from other countries, other colonial soups gained popularity.
-Pred  < Paraphrase: English cooking dominated early national cooking ; but as new immigrants arrived from other countries, other colonial soups gained popularity.
-Truth = Cooking dominated early national cuisine, but as new immigrants arrived from other countries, other colonial soups gained popularity.

-Text  > What is the smallest decision you have made leading to the biggest impact on your life?
-Pred  < What is the smallest decision you have made leading to the biggest impact on your life?
-Truth = What seemingly unimportant decision made the most profound impact on your life?

-Text  > What are the easy ways to earn money online?
-Pred  < How can I earn money online?
-Truth = What is a way to make money online?

-Text  > What can I do with C after learning the basics?
-Pred  < What can I do after learning C?
-Truth = What can I do after learning Basics of C?

-Text  > Where can I get professional advice for buying and selling a property in Sydney?
-Pred  < Where can I get professional advice for buying and selling a property in Sydney?
-Truth = Where can I get necessary advice for any property transaction in Sydney?

-Text  > Whàt is the dark web?
-Pred  < What is the dark web?
-Truth = Wat is the dark web?
 ```

 ## BERT